dtjv/dtjv.github.io/content/posts/excerpts-with-gatsby-and-mdx.md

 Next, I added logic in Gatsby's `onCreateNode` API function to extract the entire post's raw markdown, parse the excerpt out, convert it to HTML and store the result in a field in the GraphQL data layer.
+Here's the function in `gatsby-node-js`.

 ```javascript:title=gatsby-node.js
 const remark = require('remark')